Maksai228/csgo_items_game_editor/README.md

 ## Usage Guide

 ### Step 1: File Selection
-1. Launch the application from your terminal: `python main.py`
+1. Launch the application from your terminal: `py items_game_editor.py`
 2. Navigate to the first tab labeled **1.
 File**.
 3. Click **Select File** and target your configuration file.
 The application will validate the file structure and maintain the path lock for subsequent operations.